frenchy64/analyze/README.md

 - work out how to analyze a leiningen `project.clj` file
 - analyze `clojure.core`
 - get rid of requirement to provide namespace
+- does each expression have a line number attached?

 # Examples